 Nancy Navarro was elected to represent District 4 on the Montgomery County Council in a special election on May 19, 2009 and re-elected in the general election on November 4, 2010.
-Since December 2010, she has chaired the Government Operations and Fiscal Policy (GO) Committee and serves on the Health and Human Services Committee.
+Since December 2010, she has chaired the Government Operations and Fiscal Policy (GO) Committee and serves on the Education Committee.
 She was elected by her colleagues to serve as Council Vice President for the 2011-2012 session and as Council President for the 2012-2013 session.

 In October 2011, President Barack Obama appointed Nancy as a member of the President’s Commission on Educational Excellence for Hispanics, where she serves on the Early Childhood Education Committee.
 In January 2014, she was selected to serve on the Board of Directors for the Washington Metropolitan Council of Governments.